blueskyletters/blueskyletters.github.io/_posts/2020-12-26-the-unlikely-pilgrimage-of-harold-fry-book-review.md

 What I loved the most about this book is its simplicity; the hero is not a rich and good-looking guy...he's just a person with flaws like you and me; the plot isn't complicated and the author doesn't give you a hard time with unbreakable words.
 It's an unembellished story of an ordinary man who embarks on the journey of a lifetime.

-_The Unexpected Pilgrimage of Harold Fry_ an introspective story and deals with a lot of issues quietly.
+_The Unexpected Pilgrimage of Harold Fry_ is an introspective story and deals with a lot of issues quietly.
 Rachel Joyce expresses the most complex life lessons in subtle ways.
 At times, it felt like I was reading a non-fiction book with lots of valuable insights.
 Such was its power- one of the few books that I felt has a great touch with reality and the bitter-sweet nature of life in general.
 It will strike a chord with lots of people.
 This is the kind of book that would be best for discussions and book clubs because there's a lot to ponder over.

 ![](/uploads/the-unlikely-pilgrimage.jpg)